dead-claudia/clean-assert/api.md

 var matches = assert.matchLoose(a, b)
 ```

-Compare two values, either primitives or objects, structurally without regard to their prototypes.
+Compare two values, either primitives or objects, structurally and without regard to their prototypes.
 Note that this does still do some type checking:

 - Primitives and their wrapper objects do not match
 - Symbols are checked for their description, not for identity